Cognitive Psychology (PSYC 4325-301) SSI 2016

 Use of Work in Two or More Courses: You may not submit work completed in one course for a grade in a second course unless you receive explicit permission to do so by the instructor of the second course.

 Penalties for Plagiarism: Should a faculty member discover that a student has committed plagiarism, the student should receive a grade of 'F' in that course and the matter will be referred to the Honor Council for possible disciplinary action.
 The faculty member, however, may elect to give freshmen and sophomore students a “zero” for the assignment and to allow them to revise the assignment up to a grade of “F” (50%) if they believe that the student plagiarized out of ignorance or carelessness and not out of an attempt to deceive in order to earn an unmerited grade.
 This option should not be available to juniors, seniors, or graduate students, who cannot reasonably claim ignorance of documentation rules as an excuse.

-for evaluation.
-Whatever you upload for evaluation will be considered
+evaluation.
+Whatever you upload for evaluation will be considered your

-your final, approved draft.
-If it is plagiarized, you will be held
+final, approved draft.
+If it is plagiarized, you will be held responsible.

-are responsible for the possible consequences.
-If another student takes
+responsible for the possible consequences.
+If another student takes your

-your file of a paper and changes the name to his or her name and
+file of a paper and changes the name to his or her name and submits it and

-submits it and you also submit the paper, we will hold both of you
+you also submit the paper, we will hold both of you responsible for